 - If you want to record a live video with your device, select Record Video.
 The video can be up to 5 minutes long.
 Note: Direct video recording is not compatible with Safari.

-Step 3: Select the camera icon in the middle of the recording box.
+Step 3: Select the camera icon.

-Step 4: Select the record button in the lower-left corner.
+Step 4: Select the record button.